intersections of personal and global struggles

 Fernando Ribeiro is a performance artist and DJ.
 He lives and works in Curitiba, south of Brazil.
 He began his research in performance art in 2000 and presented his first performance, Eu e o Publico (Me and the Public), in 2001.
 He's been developing a vast practical and theoretical research on the field, presenting several works, conducting workshops and lectures, fomenting performance art in his city.

 "I am interested in the intersections of personal and global struggles, in the spaces we create to consider our fragile human condition.
 How does a personal condition or experience, such as mental illness, interact with the stigmatizing commercial and social environment?
 How does the impetus to consume always more quantities of natural and manufactured resources square with the onslaught of information about climate change and other limits to nature?
 I endeavor to explore these questions with the basic elements of performance; time, space, and body, complemented with essential objects."Jessica Hirst:

 Alice received her Bachelors of Fine Arts form Pacific Northwest College of Art in Portland Oregon, and her Masters of Fine Arts form the School of the Museum of Fine Arts and Tuffs University in Boston Massachusetts.
 She has shown her work in many performance events over the last 10 years including, Rough Trade in Chicago, LUMEN Festival in Stanton Island, Tremor Festival in Bogota, Columbia, OPEN in Beijing, Chin, and Transmuted in San Luis Potosi, Mexico.

-Being a Brooklyn loft, our events are presented on the floor, not on a stage, dissolving the boundary between artist and viewer.
+Opened in 2006, Grace Exhibition Space is devoted exclusively to Performance Art.
+We offer an opportunity to experience visceral and challenging works by the current generation of international performance artists whether emerging, mid-career or established.
+Our events are presented on the floor, not on a stage, dissolving the boundary between artist and viewer.
 This is how performance art is meant to be experienced and our mission is the glorification of performance art.